boinx/BXSwiftUtils/README.md

 Swift Extensions and Classes written by Boinx Software Ltd. & IMAGINE GbR

+This framework/package provides many useful classes, extensions, or utils that where written purely in Swift.
+Documentation is currently not available, so check the source code comments.

 Feel free to browse the [BXSwiftUtils](BXSwiftUtils) directory.
 Also, check our [Styleguide](STYLEGUIDE.md).